CNC microscopy for fun

 The following image is of white paper with 20x magnification objective and using 4x magnification on the microscope dial.

-The following image is of white paper with 20x magnification objective and using 1x magnification on the microscope dial – you can see significant vignetting due to poor illumination (I since found this assumption regarding illumination was incorrect, see below for more information).
+The following image is of white paper with a 20x magnification objective and using 1x magnification on the microscope dial – you can see significant vignetting due to poor illumination (I since found this assumption regarding illumination was incorrect, see below for more information).

 After tightening the screws, which you can see in the image below, more properly.
 The image looks a lot better!